A version of this story originally ran in January 2021.

 Carlton Card, a Belize native who moved to Miami as an infant in 1978, but spent summers back home in the capital, remembers the Cubs just being constantly on.

-"WGN was it," Card says.
+"WGN was it," Card said.
 "If you were going to Belize and you were watching television, and it was the daytime, it's WGN and it's the Cubs."

 Card became a big Mets fan after they won the 1986 World Series, but credits his first love and introduction to baseball to WGN's Cubs broadcasts.